albertovincenzi/vue2-tawk/README.md

 ### Widget Operations

-You can toggle, hide and show widget with the following command:
+You have control over the chat widget's visibility with the following commands:

 ```js
 this.$Tawk.$toggleVisibility()